 Last Friday, August 30, we arrived in Menton on the Mediterranean, the end of our trek through the French Alps.

 Since our last post a week ago, we have had mostly good weather with more late afternoon showers and, as we approached the sea, warmer temperatures and more haze.

 On Saturday we left the GR5 and began walking the GR52.
-The GR5 continues to Nice, but we took the slightly longer and more scenic alternate, the GR52, which ends in the small, old seaside town of Menton, close to the Italian border.
+The GR5 continues to Nice while the slightly longer and more scenic GR52 ends in the small, old seaside town of Menton, close to the Italian border.

 The GR52 traverses the Parc de Mercantour and its famous Vallee des Merveilles.
 Although we had walked the same route in 2011, we had forgotten many details.
 Surprising, because we found it one of the hardest and most rewarding sections of our walk.

 Over the last few weeks we had lost track of hikers we had met early on, as everyone walks at their own pace and according to their own schedule.
 However, once on the GR52 we met several others also headed to Menton.
 Within one or two days, strangers become friends and it’s nice to see familiar faces along the way and in the refuge at night.